EffectOrientedProgramming/book/Chapters/04_Initialization.md

 This uses `zio.Console.printLine`, which is an Effect because it modifies an external system.
 Calling `eat` just returns an Effect and doesn't display anything on the console until that Effect is run.

-We start with the simplest approach of just buying `Bread` from the store:
+The simplest approach is to buy `Bread` from the store:

 ```scala 3 mdoc:silent
 import zio.*